Jem Ward: Retirement

-In retirement he kept the "York Hotel" in Liverpool, where he was taught to paint by his great friend the artist William Daniels.
+In retirement he kept the "York Hotel" in Liverpool, where he was taught to paint by his friend, artist William Daniels.
 He became an accomplished and proficient artist exhibiting his work in London and Liverpool.
-As a musician he played both the violin and flute, and sang in concerts.
-He also taught the boxing arts to students, one of whom, Tom King, went on to defeat the legendary Jem Mace to become champion in 1863.
+He played both the violin and flute and sang in concerts.
+He taught the boxing arts to students, one of whom, Tom King, defeated the legendary Jem Mace to become champion in 1863.
 Ward died in 1884 at his home in London.
 He was elected to the International Boxing Hall of Fame in 1995.
 He is buried in Nunhead Cemetery, London.